happner/happn-cluster/README.md

 #### config.[host, port]

 The host and port on which this member's SWIM service should listen.
 Host should be an actual ip address or hostname, not '0.0.0.0'.
-It can also be specified using [interface](https://github.com/happner/dface) (eg 'eth0')
+It can also be specified using [dface](https://github.com/happner/dface) spec.

 **Important: The membership service protocol is currently insecure.
 These ports need to be protected in a private cluster.** [issues/1](https://github.com/happner/happn-cluster/issues/1)